Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including

 - Preheat oven to 400°F.

 - Heat olive oil and butter in a skillet over medium heat.
 Add shallot and garlic, sauté until fragrant and beginning to turn translucent.
 Add mushrooms, thyme, and garlic and cook for approximately 10 to 15 minutes, until mushrooms release their moisture and reduce by about half.
 Make sure you cook the mushroom mixture until the edges of the mushrooms are truly a dark golden brown.

 - Stir in Parmesan, nutmeg, and heavy cream, and remove from heat.
 With a wooden spatula, scrape the bottom of the skillet to collect all the melted cheesy bits.
 Stir the melted cheese back into the filling.
-Allow to cool.
+Allow it to cool.
 The mushroom mixture will thicken as it cools.
 The final filling will be nicely thickened and easy to work with.

-- While mushroom mixture is cooling, unfold pastry sheet onto a lightly floured surface and roll out to a 12x15-inch square.
+- While the mushroom mixture is cooling, unfold the pastry sheet onto a lightly floured surface and roll it out to a 12x15-inch square.
 Cut sheets into 3-inch squares until you have 18.*

 - Place a mounded teaspoon of mushroom filling in the center of each square.
-Fold pastry over filling to form triangles.
-Press edges with a fork to seal.
+Fold pastry over-filling to form triangles.
+Press the edges with a fork to seal.
 Place on a heavy baking sheet.

 - Bake for 12 to 16 minutes, until puffed and golden.
 These work well hot or at room temperature.
 They can also be reheated in a 350°F oven for five minutes, so these are a pretty neat do-ahead trick.
 If they last.